code-423n4/2022-10-traderjoe-findings/data/w0Lfrum-Q.md

 **Lines of Code :**

 **Math128x128.sol** [Line 17-19](https://github.com/code-423n4/2022-10-traderjoe/blob/79f25d48b907f9d0379dd803fc2abc9c5f57db93/src/libraries/Math128x128.sol#L17-L19)
 It is recommended to explicitly specify the access specifier for the state variables.
+The access specifier for these three variables can be `private`

 ### 5. Conflicting File Imports